Health Library Explorer

 3. Quitting smoking is good for your health.
 But quitting always leads to weight gain.

-4. An overweight person with high blood pressure should follow a low-sodium diet and try to lose weight.
+4. A person who is overweight who has high blood pressure should follow a low-sodium diet and try to lose weight.

 5. Eating less salt (sodium) can often help lower blood pressure that's only a little higher than normal.